evidentlyai/evidently/docs/book/reports/data-quality.md

 Here are a few ideas on how to use the report:

-1. **Exploratory data analysis.** You can use the visual report to explore your initial training dataset, understand which features are stable and useful enough to use in modeling.
+1. **Exploratory data analysis.** You can use the visual report to explore your initial training dataset and understand which features are stable and useful enough to use in modeling.
 2. **Dataset comparison.** You can use the report to compare two datasets to confirm similarity or understand the differences.
-For examples, you might compare training and test dataset, subgroups in the same dataset (e.g. customers from Europe and from Asia), or current production data against training.
+For example, you might compare training and test dataset, subgroups in the same dataset (e.g. customers from Europe and from Asia), or current production data against training.
 3. **Data profiling in production.** You can use the report to log and store JSON snapshots of your production data stats for future analysis.
 You can combine this with testing data distributions for drift using [Data Drift](data-drift.md) report.
 4. **Production model debugging.** If your model is underperforming, you might use this report to explore and interpret the details of changes in the input data.